jsa3qy/joty-2025/joty_review.md

 ```
 19:10 Adi: Juneteenth on a Friday next year let’s go
 19:26 Adi: https://shop.offline.community/products/month-offline-nyc 📷
-21:40 Jordan: My cousin is pledging a frat at UT Austin right now and “isn’t allowed to play games”
+21:40 Geoff: My cousin is pledging a frat at UT Austin right now and “isn’t allowed to play games”
-21:42 Jordan: Like if there’s corn hole set up, and he’s just sitting around and decides to play it he’d get in trouble with the fraternity if they caught him playing it
+21:42 Geoff: Like if there’s corn hole set up, and he’s just sitting around and decides to play it he’d get in trouble with the fraternity if they caught him playing it
 21:43 Morgan: Disliked “Like if there’s corn hole set up, and he’s just sitting around and decides to play it he’d get in trouble with the fraternity if they caught him playing it”
     ↳ 21:43 Connor: Damn Jesse you should rush
     ↳ 21:47 Shubs: ⭐ JOTY ⭐